My First Wife: Production

 The film was based on the breakdown of Cox's marriage.
 He started writing the script, showed it to Bob Ellis and the two men wrote the screenplay together.
 (Ellis says they spent a day and a half on it.)

+Film Victoria invested $150,000 and loaned $120,000.The original budget was $700,000 but it was made for less.

 The film was shot mostly at a house in Williamstown in Melbourne.